notmalan/technical/README.md

 2. I am having an issue with uploading files greater than 1MB.
 I don't know if this is an issue with twill configs or Homestead (nginx|apache configs)?

+3. The Settings module in the backend Dashboard doesn't do anything (there is no module for it).

 ## Instructions

 I've used Homestead to develop this application, so you'll need to run the app locally using Homestead (vagrant).